Each field in AS.form is represented by an AS.form.field object.

 Function or string: when setting value if value is a string it can be transformed by this function.

-don’t forget that when values are parsed again they’ll be rendered back in the field using String(value)
+When using transform don’t forget that when values are parsed again they’ll be rendered back in the field using String(value).

 When invoked the transform function receives two parameters: field value, field reference.